zipack/spec/spec.md

 ## Serialize and parse

 Serialization is conversion from application objects into Zipack types.
-For example, JavaScript's Array can be converted into Zipack's List.
-Parse is inversed process of serialization.
+For example, JavaScript's Array should be converted into Zipack's List.
+Parsing is inversed process of serialization.

 ## The biased VLQ natural number